kaz-utashiro/greple/README.md

     It is possible to use multiple **--print** options.
 In that case, second function will get the result of the first function.
-The command will print the final result of the last funciton.
+The command will print the final result of the last function.

 - **--continue**